phunware/maas-core-ios-sdk/README.md

                   signatureKey:@"SIGNATURE_KEY"
                  encryptionKey:@"ENCRYPT_KEY"]; // Currently unused.
 You can place any NSString value here

-    // OPTIONAL: If you want to enable logging in MaaSCore, call the following:
+    // OPTIONAL: If you want to enable logging in MaaS Core, call the following:
     [MaaSCore setLoggingLevel:MaaSLogLevel_Debug forService:[MaaSCore serviceName]];
     ...
 }